2019 World Athletics Championships – Men's pole vault: Summary

 At 5.97m, none of the three could get over on their first two attempts.
 Lisek was eliminated and had to settle for bronze.
 Again under pressure, Duplantis and Kendricks both made their final attempt.
 The bar moved to 6.02m with Kendricks holding the lead.
-Neither were able to make their first two attempts, when Duplantis failed a third time, Kendricks celebrated the successful defense of his title.
+Neither athlete was able to clear the height on their first two attempts.
+When Duplantis failed on his third attempt, Kendricks celebrated the successful defense of his title.

 At the end of the competition, the medallists celebrated together on the pole vault mat.
 Their act of competitor camaraderie earned them a place on the shortlist for the International Fair Play Award.

 Records

 Before the competition records were as follows:

 Qualification standard

 The standard to qualify automatically for entry was 5.71 m.

 Schedule

 The event schedule, in local time (UTC+3), was as follows:

 Results

 Qualification

 Qualification: 5.75 m (Q) or at least 12 best performers (q).

 Final

 The final was started on 1 October at 20:06.